 When you hear “consent management platform,” you probably think of a standalone solution that connects into your CMS, app development software, and other systems.

-However, there are many CMPs that integrate with other existing martech.
-However, not all are GDPR-compliant or compliant with other consumer data protection acts.
+There are many CMPs that integrate with other existing martech.
+But not all are GDPR-compliant or compliant with other consumer data protection acts.

 With certain martech, though — like BlueConic’s CDP— the consent management functionality is built right in.
 Thus, our customers don’t need a separate CMP.

 (Side note: Not all CDPs make it easy to comply with data privacy laws like GDPR and the CCPA — meaning it’s vital you and your marketing carefully research the customer data platform market before investing in a CDP.)